Sarah-LB/racingmaster45/README.md

     3. As a First Time Visitor, I want to locate the social media links to see their followings on social media and find any other games that are available.

-        1. The user can find social media links clearly poisitioned at the bottom of the page, in the footer, on every page.
-These will open in a new window.
+        1. The user can find a link to the Racing Master 45 YouTube channel in the red banner across the top of every page.
+This will open in a new window.

 -   #### Returning Visitor and Frequent Visitor Goals

     1. As a Returning Visitor, I want to find new content.

-        1. The site is easy to navigate with a banner at the top of every page with alink to youtube so returning visitors can easily check out any new vidoes that have been uploaded.
+        1. The site is easy to navigate with a banner at the top of every page with a link to YouTube so returning visitors can easily check out any new vidoes that have been uploaded.

     2. As a Returning Visitor, I want to find social media links.

-        1. The user can find social media links prominently poisitioned at the bottom of the page, in the footer, on every page.
+        1. The user can find a link to the Racing Master 45 YouTube channel in the red banner across the top of every page.
+This will open in a new window.

 -   #### Developer and Site Owner Goals